ssv445/env-checker/readme.md

 php artisan env:check
 ```
 This will generate a table containing all env variables with values.

 If value or variable not found in any env this will give you a warning message.

+Also you get files with line number where you used env variables directly.

 ## Example